-We can understand the argument best by looking at a simple, hypothetical case: Two countries produce only two commodities using only one production factor, labour.
+We can understand the argument best by looking at a simple, hypothetical case: Two countries produce only two commodities using only one input, labour.
 Say, Malawi and Brazil produce tobacco and textiles.
 Brazil can produce one unit of tobacco in one hour and one unit of textiles in two hours.
 Let's say Malawi is less efficient.
-Malawi needs to employ more labour: two hours to produce one unit of tobacco and textiles.
+Malawi needs to employ more labour: two hours to produce one unit of tobacco and ten hours to produce one unit of textiles.
 Table 1 lists the hypothetical production costs of tobacco and textiles in Brazil and Malawi.